Remmeauth/remme-core/docs/apis/ws.rst

     > {"jsonrpc":"2.0","method":"subscribe","params":{"event_type":"transfer", "address":"112007db8a00c010402e2e3a7d03491323e761e0ea612481c518605648ceeb5ed454f7"},"id":"42"}
     < {"jsonrpc": "2.0", "id": "42", "result": "SUBSCRIBED"}

-If the request is completed successfully, you will get the response that you are subscribed to transfer events.
+If the request is completed successfully, you will get the response to which you are subscribed to transfer events.
-If the request failed, for example because of invalid address value, you will get the following response:
+If the request failed, for example because of an invalid address value, you will get the following response:

 .. code-block:: console